Akryum/vue-safe-teleport/packages/vue-safe-teleport/README.md

 The content will be teleport as soon as the corresponding target is mounted.

-You can also use `SafeTeleport` without `TeleportTarget`, in that case it will work like the builtin `Teleport` but will wait one frame if the target DOM element isn't avaiable yet:
+You can also use `SafeTeleport` without `TeleportTarget`, in that case it will work like the builtin `Teleport` but will wait one frame if the target DOM element isn't available yet:

 ```vue
 <template>